brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

  * [ComBat](https://github.com/Jfortin1/ComBatHarmonization)
  * R, for using ComBat and for some data visualization
  * Docker, to containerize the R- and Python-based pipeline and improve reproducibility
+ * DockerHub

 #### ComBat
-ComBat is a tool that was developed by ---------------------------- in 2007 for mitigating batch effects in genetic data.
-FINISH COMBAT EXPLANATION, USE EQUATIONS FROM SLIDE.
+[ComBat](https://academic.oup.com/biostatistics/article/8/1/118/252073) is a tool for mitigating batch effects in genomic data.
+It has since been [adapted](https://www.biorxiv.org/content/10.1101/116541v1) for use in neuroimaging, and is now [available](https://github.com/Jfortin1/ComBatHarmonization) as an open source library in R, Python, and MATLAB for use in multi-site neuroimaging studies.
+ComBat harmonizes data by fitting a linear model, with location and scale (L/S) terms accounting for site-specific differences, to the data, then reconstructing each data-point without the location and scale terms.
+These terms are fit using an Empirical Bayes approach, allowing pooling across features to improve the estimate of site effects.

 ### Data
 This project made use of subcortical volumes, previously derived from a subset (n = 359, across three sites and two releases) of the [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/) dataset using the [MAGeT Brain](https://github.com/CobraLab/MAGeTbrain) pipeline.